wulfgarpro/wulfgar.pro/_posts/2020-09-19-sedna-vulnhub-penlog.md

 ![nmap2](/images/posts/penlog_sedna_by_vulnhub/nmap2.png)

-Run `DirBuster` against the target's open http port 80 using the _/usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt_ wordlist and options _Be Recursive_ switched off, and _File extension_ set to _html, php, txt_.
+Run `dirbuster` against the target's open http port 80 using the _/usr/share/dirbuster/wordlists/directory-list-2.3-medium.txt_ wordlist and options _Be Recursive_ switched off, and _File extension_ set to _html, php, txt_.

 Note **/licence.txt** in the result; navigate to this in the browser and notice the line: